aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 There is no mistake so great as that of being always right.

-Last update: Wed Jul 17 05:07:40 2024
+Last update: Thu Jul 18 05:07:58 2024

 ### Let's play! 🎮